Green Building Design in a Nutshell

-Year 2012, also offers financial benefits and incentives that will make green building technology more affordable for homeowners and commercial buildings.
+Financial benefits in the form of federal and state incentives make green building technology more affordable for homeowners and commercial buildings.

 Homeowners can greatly benefit from the use of green building technology in new home construction and for the existing homes.
 In fact, there are quite a few green building elements that homeowners of existing homes can benefit from: